 alphaspirit - Fotolia

 For a Tableau deployment to be successful, governance has to be central.
-But putting governance policies in place doesn't have to mean shutting down access to data or restricting what people can do.
+But putting governance policies in place doesn't have to mean shutting down access to data or restricting what people can do with data sources.

 "Governance, if we do it the right way, can actually provide a ton of freedom," said Marc Hunt, senior lead analyst at Chick-fil-A Inc., in a presentation at Tableau Conference 2017 in Las Vegas.